 Some of these problems are well-discussed in the literature of modeling and simulation; others not.
 The problems of finding a dynamic model, of discretizing time, and of discontinuity are discussed very extensively; these are central issues in the theory of modeling and simulation, and there is a large technical literature that addresses them.
-The problems of choosing an idealization and of checking that simulations make sense are discussed, but generally in informal terms e.g. (Robinson, 2004) (Willemain, 1995).
-The problems of incomplete information, irrelevant information, range of scale, non-predictive tasks, and the frame problem have been examined only to a limited degree, and the technical literature within the theory of modeling and simulation is small.9 The issues of easy inference or of inference from non-physical information are hardly discussed.
+The problems of choosing an idealization and of checking that simulations make sense are discussed, but comparatively rarely in technical terms.
+The problems of incomplete information, irrelevant information, range of scale, non-predictive tasks, and the frame problem have been examined only to a limited degree, and the technical literature within the theory of modeling and simulation is small.
+The issues of easy inference or of inference from non-physical information are hardly discussed.
 For simulation to serve as a general solution to the problem of physical reasoning, in either human or automated form, all would need to be solved.
 At present, no actually implemented automated system has come close.

-9 There is, of course, a large AI literature on incomplete information, irrelevant information, and the frame problem, but these challenges have largely left unaddressed in the modeling and simulation literature
+&lt;sup>8 There is, of course, a large AI literature on incomplete information, irrelevant information, and the frame problem, but these challenges have largely left unaddressed in the modeling and simulation literature